oscar-system/Oscar.jl/experimental/FTheoryTools/docs/src/generalities.md

 # Functionality for all F-theory models

-All F-theory models focus on elliptic fibrations.
+All F-theory models focus on elliptic (or genus-one) fibrations.
 Details depend on the specific way in which the fibration is constructed/described.
 Still, some functionality is common among all or at least the majority of all supported models.
 We will document such common functionality here.